Stormontgate: Background

-Charges dropped
+Raid and investigation

+The Police Service of Northern Ireland began a series of raids at 05:00 AM on 4 October 2002.
+The first of these targeted homes of people connected to Sinn Féin, including community activists across Belfast, and involved the arrest of Denis Donaldson.
+The largest raid was at the Sinn Féin offices in Stormont, where 10 officers arrived at 08:00 AM without a warrant and were initially denied entry.
+The warrant was later obtained and the search of the office commenced at 09:45.
+The group had not been trained to conduct a search and did not know which part of the building that they needed to investigate; they simply attempted a "full search".
+A second group of 15 officers with the proper training arrived later that morning.
+A Sinn Féin worker alleged assault by a police officer during the raid, stating that the officer slammed a door on his leg repeatedly.
+No disciplinary measures were taken against the officer owing to a lack of evidence.

+Three men were charged- Denis Donaldson, his son-in-law Ciaran Kearney and a civil servant William Mackessy- with spying for the IRA.
+The IRA stated in the immediate aftermath that the ceasefire remained intact.
+Ten days after the arrests, devolved government in Northern Ireland collapsed.

+Police conduct during the raid was investigated in 2004 by Nuala O'Loan, the Northern Ireland Police Ombudsman, who ruled that the raid was not politically motivated.
+O'Loan found that the "decision to seek a warrant authorising a search of a specific desk in the Sinn Féin offices was reasonable, proportionate and legal" but was critical of the number of vehicles used, the scale of the police operation, and the lack of police training.
+Concerns were also raised about the police wielding automatic weapons in front of children during the early morning home searches.

+Revelation of MI5 involvement and dropping of charges

 On 8 December 2005 the charges against all three men were dropped by the Northern Ireland Public Prosecution Service.
 Lawyers for the service said that "the prosecution for the offences in relation to the accused are no longer in the public interest".
 Sinn Féin claimed that the prosecutions had been politically motivated and were dropped because of lack of evidence.
-Some unionists suggested that dropping the charges was a "reward" for the final act of decommissioning by the Provisional IRA announced on 26 September 2005.

-MI5 agent

 On 16 December 2005, Sinn Féin president Gerry Adams announced to a press conference in Dublin that Donaldson had been a spy in the pay of MI5 for over twenty years.
 This was confirmed by Donaldson in a statement to broadcast media outlet RTÉ shortly afterwards.
 In his statement Donaldson described the alleged Sinn Féin spy ring in Stormont as "a scam and a fiction".
-Adams has asserted that both the planned leaking of Donaldson's name as an informer and the original Stormontgate allegations were engineered by the security forces to discredit Sinn Féin and cause a crisis in the peace process.
-The affair had been investigated by Nuala O'Loan, the Northern Ireland Police Ombudsman, who ruled that the raid was not politically motivated.
-O'Loan found that the "decision to seek a warrant authorising a search of a specific desk in the Sinn Féin offices was reasonable, proportionate and legal" but was critical of the number of vehicles used and the scale of the police operation.
-Normally the Ombudsman's office is given access to all relevant codenames and reports relating to informants.
-O'Loan was unaware that Donaldson was an informant.
-Following the public unmasking of Donaldson, O'Loan stood by her 2004 judgement on the search.
+Adams asserted that both the planned leaking of Donaldson's name as an informer and the original Stormontgate allegations were engineered by the security forces to discredit Sinn Féin and cause a crisis in the peace process.
+Donaldson fled Belfast in the wake of the revelations.

+Aftermath